 Select the apprentice group(s), which contain the apprentice(s) you are responsible for.
 For each apprentice, the apprenticeship plan with details to events the apprentice needs to participate at is displayed.

 In the apprenticeship plan, select the event you need to update.
-In the upcoming screen, adapt the data as appropriate and then choose the Save and Share Updates pushbutton.
+In the upcoming screen, adapt the data as appropriate and then choose the Save and Share Updates button.

-In the upcoming Success dialog box, leave the Notify other involved parties checkbox flagged and choose the OK pushbutton.
+In the upcoming Success dialog box, leave the Notify other involved parties checkbox flagged and choose the OK button.
 You return to the apprenticeship plan.
 The changes in the apprenticeship plan have been shared and the affected on-site supervisor(s) and apprentice(s) have been notified by e-mail.

 Sending E-mail Notification about Apprenticeship Plan Availability